On this page:

 - In 1948, John Humphrey, BCom'25, BA'27, BCL'29, PhD'45, LLD'76, was a young law professor on leave from McGill.
 It was during this time away that he wrote the first draft of the Universal Declaration of Human Rights.

 - Tamar Oppenheimer, BA'46, LLD'94, was the former Assistant Secretary General of the United Nations.
 She was the first Canadian woman to serve as Assistant Secretary-General of the UN.

 - A pioneering social activist, Madeleine Parent, BA'40, LLD'02, played a key role in the textile strikes in 1940s Quebec and in establishing Canadian unions.
 She was a founding member of the National Action Committee on the Status of Women, where she represented Quebec for eight years.

 - McGill Chancellor emeritus Dick Pound, BCom'62, BCL'67, LLD’09, has been part of the Olympic movement for more than 40 years.
-He has participated as an athlete, an advocate, and as the Vice-President of the International Olympic Committee (IOC).
-He is currently the Chairman of the World Anti-Doping Agency and as Chairman of the Olympic Broadcasting Services.
+He has participated as an athlete, an advocate, as the Vice-President of the International Olympic Committee (IOC), and as the former Chairman of the World Anti-Doping Agency and as Chairman of the Olympic Broadcasting Services.
 He is an Officer of the Order of Canada and an Officer of the National Order of Quebec.

-- Canada's Privacy Commissioner Jennifer Stoddart, BCL'80, is the first data protection authority in the world to conduct a comprehensive investigation of the privacy policies and practices of Facebook.
+- Canada's former Privacy Commissioner Jennifer Stoddart, BCL'80, was the first data protection authority in the world to have conducted a comprehensive investigation of the privacy policies and practices of Facebook.